kubernetes-sigs/wg-policy-prototypes/policy-report/kep/README.md

 a cloud provider API, or upon an external software-defined storage or network control plane.

-For each of these, fill in the following—thinking about running existing user workloads and creating new ones, as well as about cluster-level services (e.g. DNS):
+For each of these, fill in the followingøthinking about running existing user workloads and creating new ones, as well as about cluster-level services (e.g. DNS):
   - [Dependency name]
     - Usage description: